Sam-Metz/Coursera_Case_Study/README.md

 ### Phase 5 and 6: Share and Act
 * Are users wearing the watch as a fashionable accessory?
 Do they wear it all day?
    * ![Final Usage Range Chart](Final_Usage_Range_Chart.png)
    * Yes, most users wear their watch all day.
-I recommend that we market our product to users who are looking for a fashionable watch that they can wear all day, not just while working out.
+I recommend that we market our product to users who are looking for a fashionable watch.
 We should also make sure our watch is fashionable enough to be worn all day.
 * Do users frequently log their weight in the device?
    * ![Percent of Population Logging Weight Chart](Percent_of_Population_Logging_Weight_Chart.png)
    * Only a very small percentage of Fitbit users use the weight log function.
 Further investigation is needed to find out why.
 This may not be a strong area of focus for our product until that investigation is done.